deepakshanmugam/Full-Throttle-Labs-task/README.md

 </div><br>
     <p>Executing the following commands the application can be deployed in your local machine</p>
   <b>npm i (recommended)</b><br>
-To download the necessary dependencies.
+To download the necessary dependencies.<br>

 <b>npm start</b><br>
 Runs the app in the development mode.